Please confirm topic selection

 • B

-• Sensory function preserved but not motor function is preserved below the neurological level and includes the sacral segments S4-S5.
+• Sensory function preserved, but motor function is not preserved below the neurological level and includes the sacral segments S4-S5

 • Incomplete